-With a focus on nutrition, cooperative play, teamwork, and good sportsmanship, Preschool-3 and Junior Kindergarten students participate in an enrichment program specifically designed for preschool aged children.
+With a focus on mindfulness, cooperative play, teamwork, and good sportsmanship, Preschool-3 and Junior Kindergarten students participate in an enrichment program specifically designed for preschool aged children.
 Guided by the talents of St. Peter’s director of athletics, the program creates an atmosphere that motivates young children.
 Through activities that refine movement and motor skills, students develop strength, endurance, balance, cardio-respiratory fitness, speed, and agility.
-The program also emphasizes healthy life choices, promotes nutritional foods, and introduces international games such as cricket.
+The program also emphasizes healthy life choices and promotes nutritional foods.

 Preschool-3 and Junior Kindergarten attend a weekly chapel service on Wednesday morning.
-During the 30-minute program, young children sit in a circle outside the St. Peter’s nave and participate in lessons about morality, character, and personal values.
+During the 20-minute program, preschool and kindergarten students gather together in the Nave, where they participate in lessons regarding God's love for all persons and respect of other faith customs.
 Parents are welcome to attend.

-At St. Peter’s preschool students engage in a wide range of fine arts and performing arts.
+At St. Peter’s, preschool students engage in a wide range of fine and performing arts.
 Students discover the arts of other cultures, develop their creative voice, and experiment with their imaginations.
-From painting to pottery and sketching to sculpting; from creating kitchen confections to raising their voices in chorus; from performing on stage to playing an instrument, St. Peter’s nurtures the artistic spirit of its youngest and most relentlessly curious students.
+From painting to pottery and sketching to sculpting; from creating kitchen confections to raising their voices in music; from performing on stage to playing an instrument, St. Peter’s nurtures the artistic and curious spirit of its youngest students.

-Like the visual arts, music should be an integral component of every child’s early learning experience.
+Similarly, music is an integral component of the early learning experience.
 Music impacts the developing child by offering opportunities for social interaction, emotional articulation, creative expression, language development, and physical fitness.

-At St. Peter’s, Preschool-3 and Junior Kindergarten students become musical virtuosos every day.
-Incorporating music into Spanish immersion, literacy, science, and math is a part of the daily routine.
-Not only do students musically engage during in the classroom, they also attend an enrichment class taught by our music teacher in the school’s Music Conservatory.
-Through interactive, engaging lessons, students explore movement, rhythm, and pitch through a variety of musical styles.
-They sing familiar songs, learn new songs and write lyrics to new songs.
+At St. Peter’s, Preschool-3 and Junior Kindergarten students become musical virtuosos.
+Students musically engage in the classroom as well as through interactive, engaging lessons in the Music Conservatory.
+Students explore movement, rhythm, and pitch through a variety of musical styles.
 They learn about the lives of classical composers and contemporary musicians and about the various instruments used to create music.

 Pertaining to young children, the dramatic arts can better be described as dramatic play, and experts agree that dramatic play is pivotal to the early learning process.
 Dramatic play capitalizes on a child’s innate and willing enthusiasm for roleplaying.
 The art of theater is a medium through which all young children begin to understand the complexities of life.

-St. Peter’s has a long-standing tradition for exceptional theatrical productions, and every year, Preschool-3 and Junior Kindergarten students invite audiences to attend performances presented on the fabled St. Peter's stage.
-Because the dramatic arts enrich learning, young students participate in the entire production process.
-Under the direction of a theater arts professional, students create dialogue, build sets, and design props.
+St. Peter’s has a long-standing tradition for exceptional theatrical productions, and each year, Preschool-3 and Junior Kindergarten students invite audiences to attend performances presented on the fabled St. Peter's stage.